SuleimanFarah/sunpy/GSoC/2018/GsoC-2018-Yudhik.md

 **Detailed Description:**

-Currently, If users want to get information about Solar events such as flare information, active regions, they would have to first find HEK / HELIO results and after then specifies the timerange (which is the window he is interested in) and then club those two as an overlay.
+Currently, if users want to get information about Solar events such as flare information, active regions, they would have to first find HEK / HELIO results and after then specify the timerange (which is the window he is interested in) and then club those two as an overlay.
 Finally, after that while reproducing images user will have to specify the bounding box to focus on a certain region.